Conservatives seek immediate purge of voters in Wisconsin

 “Court orders are not suggestions,” Esenberg said on WISN-AM.
 “They are not rendered inoperative by the fact that you filed an appeal.”

-Esenberg filed a motion Thursday in Ozaukee County Court asking the judge to fine five of the six commissioners $2,000 a day for being in contempt of the order.
+Esenberg filed a motion Thursday in Ozaukee County Court asking the judge to fine the commission and five of the six commissioners $2,000 each, or $12,000 total each day, for being in contempt of the order.
 The motion does not name one of the three Republicans on the commission who was not on the panel when the legal fight began.

-Commission spokesman Reid Magney had no immediate comment.
-Gillian Drummond, spokeswoman for the Department of Justice, which is defending the commission, did not immediately respond to a request for comment.
+Democratic Attorney General Josh Kaul, who is representing the elections commission in the case, said it “strongly disagrees” with arguments in the contempt motion.

+“This case should not effectively be ended before the appeals process plays out,” Kaul said in a statement.

 The affected voters come more heavily from Democratic areas of Wisconsin, a key state in the 2020 presidential election.
 President Donald Trump narrowly won the state in 2016 by fewer than 23,000 votes and Wisconsin is expected to again be one of the most hotly contested states this year.